zepheira/pybibframe/README.md

     marc2bf records?.mrx

-PyBibframe is highly extensible, and you can specify plug-ins from the command line.
+PyBibframe is highly configurable and extensible.
+You can specify plug-ins from the command line.
 You need to specify the Python module from which the plugins can be imported and a configuration file specifying how the plugins are to be used.
 For example, to use the `linkreport` plugin that comes with PyBibframe you can do:

     marc2bf -c config1.json --mod=bibframe.plugin records.mrx